 Is graffiti a problem where you live?

-However we support the Adopt a Spot programme by giving you access to free paint supplies, which we source through Resene.
+This service is provided by Keep New Zealand Beautiful (not Council).
+We support the Adopt a Spot programme by giving you access to free paint supplies, which we source through Resene.

 How to adopt a spot